hatdropper1977/john.soban.ski/content/gcp-automl-vision.md

 ![Serve_Sobanski]({filename}/images/Gcp_Automl_Vision/19_Serve_Sobanski.png)

-My paisly shirt and Italian sunglasses give credence to this, although I do have a **Rocker** hair cut (styled with [Royal Crown](https://en.wikipedia.org/wiki/Pomade), no less).
+My paisley shirt and Italian sunglasses give credence to this, although I do have a **Rocker** hair cut (styled with [Royal Crown](https://en.wikipedia.org/wiki/Pomade), no less).

 #Conclusion
 GCP provides an AutoML vision service that automates the manual FastAI tasks of training, optimizing and serving a Vision model.